 All materials – test scores, recommendations, etc. – should be submitted when the application is submitted, or shortly thereafter.
 Submission of standard GRE scores is optional for applicants to the Robotics Program; however, if you wish to submit GRE scores, our GRE Institution Code is 2888 and if a Department Code is required, please use 1699.
 The Subject GRE is not required.
 The computer-based GRE General Test is acceptable at this time, as is the GRE General Test at Home.
 Information about the GRE may be found at http://www.gre.org.

-Transcripts, official GRE & TOEFL scores issued by ETS, letters of recommendation, etc. are required to complete the application dossier – all materials for the application should be submitted electronically.
+Transcripts, official TOEFL scores issued by ETS, letters of recommendation, etc. are required to complete the application dossier – all materials for the application should be submitted electronically.
 IELTS score results must be mailed to the Graduate Admissions Office, as Penn Engineering does not receive electronic IELTS scores.

 All applications are reviewed, and applicants notified of the decision, as expeditiously as possible.
 It is not possible to evaluate a candidate’s potential for admission to the graduate program until the entire application – transcripts, letters of recommendation, personal statement, test scores, etc. – has been received.